 Empowerment+ An Interfaith Social Cohesion & Enterprise Initiative

-Volunteer teams — composed of people with business know-how and sincere spirituality from various religious traditions — will use an interfaith self-reliance Empowerment+ toolkit to bring those at risk of socio-economic failure into a wider group of people who help each other acquire the key ‘temporal’ (earthly) and spiritual skills needed to be empowered and successful in the societies where they live.
+Volunteer mentors — composed of people with business know-how and sincere spirituality from various religious traditions — will use an interfaith self-reliance Empowerment+ toolkit to bring those at risk of socio-economic failure into a wider group of people who help each other acquire the key ‘temporal’ (earthly) and spiritual skills needed to be empowered and successful in the societies where they live.

 The practical spiritual principles in the toolkit are supported by an Interfaith Appendix, with scriptures from multiple religious and belief traditions – including Humanism.

 For more information, contact Brian J. Grim, PhD, Visiting Professor, School of Management and Social Sciences, St. Mary’s University, Twickenham/London, and President, Religious Freedom & Business Foundation.